Ten Lakes Spectacular Preview

 Honister Slate Mine

-High in the rugged heart of the Lake District, at the summit of Honister Pass, lies the Honister Slate Mine—England’s last working slate mine and a powerful link to the region’s industrial heritage.
+At the summit of Honister Pass, lies the Honister Slate Mine, England’s last working slate mine and a powerful link to the region’s industrial heritage.
 Quarrying here dates back to at least the early 17th century, when miners first began extracting the distinctive green Westmorland slate from the steep mountainside.
 This durable and beautiful stone would go on to roof buildings across Britain, including notable landmarks such as Kensington Palace.

 Life for the early miners was harsh and demanding.
 Working high above the valley floor in all weather conditions, they carved tunnels deep into the mountain, hauling slate down precarious tracks.
 The dramatic landscape you see today is very much shaped by centuries of this human effort, blending industry with the natural environment.